 7. Download the Source Code

-This was an example of the Where Clause using MySQL RDBMS.
+This was an example of the SQL Where Clause using MySQL RDBMS.

 You can download the full source code of this example here: SQL Where Clause Example